jeremybatesDC/vueGridBaseballCard/README.md

 --> the controls atop each card face are looking CLOSE -- make them the same height so the top border of the card doesn't hop when jump from front to back

+--> click outside to close?

 --> refactor HSL color and put it into something that can be resued

---> colotpicker contrast threshold should be like .8 (want card contrast slightly lower because print card contrast isn't super high) -- NO, they need to match card visual or it'll look like a bug.
-Maybe try a grey text shadow or filter:drop-shadow

 --> and do i really need to be passing props the way I am in terms of binding :stlye?
 Well, for scoping reasons it makes sense, for instance with text fields that can be independtly named but we want json to be same.
 But for some universal variables at the card top, is that inline style actually required?
 Reactivity i believe is already being achieved.
 --> maybe there are more performant ways of setting css vars so there's not so much potential for catestrophic reflow